Are your emails and attachments safe from prying eyes?

 Website | CounterMail.com |

 Next up on our list is CounterMail, a secure email provider based in Sweden.
-CounterMail has been operating for over 10 years with a philosophy to “offer the most secure online email service on the Internet, with excellent free support.”
-CounterMail uses OpenPGP encryption with 4,096-bit encryption keys.
-CounterMail also protects users from identity leaks and Man-In-The-Middle attacks with RSA and AES-CBC encryption on top of SSL.
+CounterMail has been operating for over 15 years with a goal to “offer the most secure online email service on the Internet, with excellent free support.”

 While CounterMail is a bit more expensive than some other secure email providers, they explain this price difference comes from using only high-quality servers and implementing strong security measures.
-It may not have all the frills, but CounterMail is a serious security-focused email provider with a 10+ year track record.
+It may not have all the frills, but CounterMail is a serious security-focused email provider with a 15+ year track record.

 + Pros